AdobeDocs/analytics.en/help/implement/vars/config-vars/account.md

 In previous versions of Adobe Analytics, the `account` variable determined the report suite you want to send data to.
 A report suite ID is required to send data to Adobe Analytics.

-* If you use Adobe Experience Platform Launch, report suites reside under the [!UICONTROL Library Management] accordion when configuring the Adobe Analytics extension.
+* If you use tags in Adobe Experience Platform, report suites reside under the [!UICONTROL Library Management] accordion when configuring the Adobe Analytics extension.
 * If you use the [`s_gi()`](../functions/s-gi.md) function to instantiate an Analytics tracking object, the report suite ID's already exist as a required argument in the function.